PhilipSnows/quartz/content/Commandment 02.md

 All players **just want to have fun in PVP**, they only differ in how to pursue that.

 ## The PVE Grind
->"The silver doe burst from the tip of his wand.
+>[!quote] "The silver doe burst from the tip of his wand.
 Not from some lousy stick, not from some 2-Galleon twig, but from the tip of the most magnificent, the most powerful P2Wand the World has ever seen.
 'You have been saving,' said Dumbledore in disbelief, 'all this time?'"
+>
->— Harry Potter and the F2P Veteran
+>—Harry Potter and the F2P Veteran

 ![600](https://i.imgur.com/beRHmUp.jpg)